Express an interest

 The Regulatory Reporting in ROI training course and professional designation of Regulatory Reporting Professional (RRP) is designed to provide you with core knowledge with respect to the risks within the banking sector that the regulators are monitoring via the regulatory returns.

-The course comprises of six one-day practical modules with each module examining the main characteristics of each principal area, the key regulations which are in force and the applicable reporting requirements.
+The course comprises of six one-day practical modules with each module examining the main characteristics of each principal risk area, the key regulations which are in force and the applicable reporting requirements.

 Participants will gain new, practical skills associated with the mechanics of regulatory reporting, and be able to apply them immediately.